-It’s a known fact that owning cats can help to relieve stress in humans, and this may not just be because they’re cute to look at and are soft to cuddle but because of the positive effects their purrs have on us.
+It’s a known fact that owning cats can help to relieve stress in humans, and this may not just be because they’re cute to look at and are soft to cuddle but it may also be because of the positive effects their purrs have on us.

 One study shows that some cat owners have 40% less risk of a heart attack than non-cat owners and lower blood pressure after interacting with cats and hearing their soft purrs.
-Most interestingly however, is what’s known as ‘healing by association.’
-This is the theory that cats have the ability to calm, soothe and sympathetically heal illnesses in people just by being nearby, and many people have said they can ease their migraines just by lying down with their purring cat next to them.
+Most interesting however, is what’s known as ‘healing by association.’
+This is the theory that cats have the ability to calm, soothe and help heal illnesses in people just by being nearby, and many people have said they can ease their migraines just by lying down with their purring cat next to them.
 However, further studies are needed to confirm this and it shouldn’t be used as a substitute for good medical care!

-There is also a study that suggests that the low frequency of a cat purring causes a series of vibrations inside their body that can ease breathing, heal bones and injuries, build muscle and repair tendons whilst acting as a form of pain relief.
+There is also a study that suggests that the low frequency of a cat purring causes a series of vibrations inside their body that may help to ease their breathing and heal injuries whilst acting as a form of pain relief.

 Not all cats can purr and the soothing vibration is only found in domestic cats and some wild cats.
 Cats that purr can’t roar, and cats that roar can’t purr!
-This is because of the small bone found inside the vocal cords, which in roaring cats, is a flexible bone.
-This softer bone allows big cats to make a deep, roaring sound but in domestic cats, this bone is completely hardened and only allows air vibrations while exhaling and inhaling.
+This is because of the small bone found inside the vocal cords, which in roaring cats is a flexible ligament.
+This ligament can stretch which allows big cats to make a deep, roaring sound but in domestic cats, this ligament is replaced with a completely hardened bone that only allows air vibrations while exhaling and inhaling.